Vndanilchenko/netology-chat-bot/README.md

 Hi!

-This is a test version of project "chat-bot for Netology education center", it will be built on heroku and used in slack.
+This is a test version of project "chat-bot for Netology education center" on russian language.
-Developing of the project will take some time (about a month) so all code will apears here gradually.
+It is built on heroku and used in slack.

+To test just type "что ты умеешь?" direct to testchatbot or to @testchatbot in channel #chat-bot-in-education here https://testchatbotprojecthq.slack.com/

 If you have some questions fill free to ask directly.